A Geometric Theory for Hypergraph Matching

 \proof We follow the proof of Theorem~\ref{perfectmatchingF}, outlining the modifications.
 Introduce constants with

 Our set-up already provides $\Qart$, $J'$, $P$, $G$, $Z$, $R$, $M$, as in that proof.
-(Note that we are working in the non-partite setting, so there is no $\Part'$ or $F$.
+(Note that we are working in the non-partite setting, so there is no $\Part$, and $F$ consists of the unique function $f: [k] \to [1]$.
 We also do not need to consider two reduced systems.)
-There is no Claim~\ref{matchingclaim2} as we already have $M$.
+There is no need for an analogue of Claim~\ref{matchingclaim2} as we already have $M$.
 The proof of Claim~\ref{claim_partitionJ} is the same, except that for (iii), instead of the minimum $F$-degree assumption, we apply Lemma~\ref{randomsplit} to the edges of $J$ containing $v$, using the assumption that every vertex is contained in at least $\gamma n^{k-1}$ edges of $J$.
 To prove Claim~\ref{completetransdigraphF}, instead of Lemma~\ref{main-reduction-partiteF}, we first apply Lemma~\ref{ballgivesgentransferrals} to see that $(R_0,M_0)$ is $(B,C)$-irreducible for any $u$ and $v$.
 It follows that $(R',M')$ is $(B,C)$-irreducible, then we apply Lemma~\ref{complete_digraph} to see that $D_{C'}(R',M')$ is complete.